It’s time to end the Mommy Wars once and for all! We need more support and less MOM JUDGEMENT.

 There was a recent study by Welch’s that concluded that moms work the equivalent of 2.5 jobs.
 That’s not counting any outside job, that is strictly the time it takes in just being a mom.
 Maybe that explains the constant exhaustion, brain fog, and the desire for just a little time away.

 I wouldn’t trade being a mother for anything.
 Although, it is really hard work, it’s also EVERYTHING I’ve ever wanted.
 My children are my happiness.
 Even when I am knee-deep in laundry, diapers, dishes, and tantrums, I am so very thankful for my children.
 Before I even decided on what I wanted to be when I grew up, I always KNEW I wanted to be a mother.
 That transition was never hard for me, because it is something I always wanted.
 Nonetheless, being a mother is constantly demanding on my energy, body, mentality and emotions.

 Society needs to stop labeling us.
 We are MOMS and that’s the ONLY label we need.
 WE ALL WORK HARD!
-We need more support and less judgment.
-We already judge ourselves on every move we make.
-We don’t need the labels to make us feel less of ourselves while running this never-ending marathon.
-We are juggling so much and doing that the best we can while living our life, raising our children, and hoping for the best outcome.
+Moms need more support and less MOM judgment.
+For goodness sake, we already judge ourselves enough on every move we make.
+Please stop the labels, we don’t need the them to make us feel less of ourselves while running this never-ending marathon.
+We are juggling so much and doing the best we can while living our life, raising our children, and hoping for the best outcome.